The focus of this self-help article is to provide the steps and information necessary to integrate Zoho CRM with PandaDoc.

 - Use Deal/Potential and Quote “Product” information to send to PandaDoc Pricing tables.
 Please note product taxes and discounts are not transferred to PandaDoc pricing tables.
 Deal Pricing tables and “QTY” will always be 1, we do not pass over the QTY to PandaDoc.

 - Track PandaDoc documents directly inside of your Zoho CRM object.
 Shown are the document names, Status, Created by (Author email), Created Date, Sent Date and Completed Date.
+When the PandaDoc Document is “completed”, PDF file of completed document will show up in “Attachments” section n Zoho CRM.

 Which Zoho CRM plans will work with this integration?: All Zoho CRM Plans can use this integration.
 You will need access to the Zoho CRM Marketplace to install the integration.
 Please contact Zoho CRM Support for more details.